Lavine420/alx-low_level_programming/0x00-hello_world/README.md

-c program to write a comment followed by a new line
+using printf to print comment followed by new line